 A CVA is a method of allowing the company to trade, providing some protection for its creditors but also ensuring that the debts can be managed in a structured way.
 This option is particularly suitable where the company is profitable but is just hampered by debts or onerous contracts.
 Administered by a licenced Insolvency Practitioner it allows the company to pay a proportion of its debts over a defined period of time.

 To gain a CVA the payment plan must be presented to creditors at a meeting and can only go forward if 75% (by debt value) agree.
-With voluntary liquidation 75% (by value of shares) of the shareholders must agree to the winding up of the firm.
+With voluntary liquidation, 75% (by the value of shares) of the shareholders must agree to the winding up of the firm.

 Once agreed the CVA gives the creditors clarity over what they will receive in payment for their debts and when they will receive it.
-In liquidation the creditors will get a dividend at some indeterminate time in the future once the work of the insolvency team has been completed.
+In a liquidation, the creditors will get a dividend at some indeterminate time in the future once the work of the insolvency team has been completed.

 As we can see there are some critical differences between Liquidation and CVAs.
 It’s important that directors take timely, qualified advice about their specific situation to avoid any chance of making the wrong decision.
 Getting good advice beforehand will provide you with a logical plan to move forward and get the best outcome possible.